Amir1938/ComputationalGraph-Java/README.md

 ## Key Components

-Agent: Interface defining core functionality for entities that can publish and subscribe to topics. \n IncAgent, PlusAgent: Implementations of Agent for specific operations.
+Agent: Interface defining core functionality for entities that can publish and subscribe to topics.
+IncAgent, PlusAgent: Implementations of Agent for specific operations.
 ParallelAgent: Wrapper enabling parallel processing of messages.
 Message: Represents data exchanged between agents, supporting multiple formats.